tunjid/me/readme.md

 #### State production

-All screen level state holders are
+All screen level state holders are implemented with [unidirectional data flow as a functional declaration](https://www.tunjid.com/articles/unidirectional-data-flow-as-a-functional-declaration-6230b74f5d785a7ebc8c2a43).

 #### Navigation